 Mattel Launches New Gender-Neutral Dolls

-Mattel's Barbie dolls represented the traditional image of a girl and preteens embraced the hairstyles, thick eyelashes and spike heels that came with her.
+Mattel's Barbie dolls represented the traditional female image, and preteens embraced the hairstyles, thick eyelashes and spike heels that came with her.
 But now, Mattel is introducing dolls that let kids form the gender expression of the toy themselves.
-The doll is fully gender-neutral and can be accessorized to be a boy, a girl, neither or both.
+The doll is fully gender neutral and can be accessorized to be a boy, a girl, neither or both.

-"This line allows all kids to express themselves freely, which is why it resonates so strongly with them," said Kim Culmone, senior vice president of Mattel Fashion Doll Design.
+"This line allows all kids to express themselves freely, which is why it resonates so strongly with them," said Kim Culmone, senior vice president of Mattel fashion doll design.
 "We're hopeful Creatable World will encourage people to think more broadly about how all kids can benefit from doll play."

-Mattel spoke to over 250 families with children who identified across the gender spectrum while researching the dolls.
+While researching the dolls, Mattel spoke to over 250 families with children who identify across the gender spectrum.

-For adults who identify as nonbinary, they didn't have toys like this when they grew up.
+Adults who identify as nonbinary didn't have toys like these when they grew up.
 Molly Woodstock, a gender educator and co-host of the podcast Gender Reveal, is one of those people.

 "It's unarguably good that all children are being given the option to play with some sort of doll that doesn't have a neatly assigned gender or gender roles," Woodstock said.
 "Just the social and cultural validation of trans and nonbinary gender identities through this doll feels really powerful."